contensis/contensis.github.io/dotnet-src/search/query-operators.md

 );
 ```

----

 ### StartsWith

-In the example if the *name* field contains a value starting with ‘war’ it would match.
+In the example if the *name* field contains a value starting with *war* it would match.

 ```cs
 var query = new Query(
     Op.StartsWith("name", "war")
 );
 ```

----